CoderDojoSV/beginner-python/Extras/README.md

 For the 6 day track we didn't cover using sprites in Pygame because it involves a new concept: classes.
 A class can be thought of as a blue-print that you can use to create many copies of something.
 Each copy can have their own set of variables (called properties).
 In pong there were already a lot of variables to keep track of, what if the game had many more objects in it!

 Take a look at [catch the good ones.py](Finished/catch the good ones.py) for an example of a simple game that uses a class.
 In this game your goal is to catch all the falling green balls and avoid the red ones.
+(You must also download the red_ball.png and green_ball.png files in the /Finished folder.)

 There are many sources to learn more about Pygame sprites and creating Python classes.
 If you are learning on your own, check out a book like [Hello World!
 Computer Programming for Kids and Other Beginners](http://www.amazon.com/Hello-World-Computer-Programming-Beginners/dp/1933988495).

+###Breakout

+Take a look at [breakout.py](Finished/breakout.py) for another game that uses a class.
+(You must also download the brick.png file in the [Finished](Finished/) folder.)

+How can you improve this starter game?